spectranext/spectranext-sdk/README.md

 .\install.ps1
 ```

+It would prompt you to add SDK to PATH, so you can use the tools from anywhere.

 **Prerequisites for Windows:**
 - Python 3.7 or later (download from https://www.python.org/downloads/)
   - Make sure to check "Add Python to PATH" during installation